worldline/ios-training/src/docs/persist-data/README.md

 ## Codable saved in a file

-A more advanced and powerful technique is to manually load and persist a codable into a file.
+A more advanced and powerful technique is to manually load and persist a Codable into a file.
 This technique is useful if you want to store complex objects (such as the state or model) in a JSON file.
 There are two steps in this process, the first one consists of decoding / encoding the object from / into JSON using `JSONDecoder().decode` and `JSONEncoder().encode`.
 The second step consists of loading / saving the encoded data and we can think of two ways to achieve this.